deep-model/Automatic_Speech_Recognition/README.md

 ### Examples of AI-Driven Enhancements in Speech Recognition [1]:

-<b> Deep Learning and Neural Networks: AI-driven systems use deep learning models to improve accuracy
+<b> Deep Learning and Neural Networks: </b>AI-driven systems use deep learning models to improve accuracy
 and adaptability, allowing them to recognize a wider range of speech patterns and accents.

-<b> Natural Language Processing (NLP): AI integrates NLP techniques to understand the context and
+<b> Natural Language Processing (NLP): </b>AI integrates NLP techniques to understand the context and
 meaning behind spoken words, enabling more natural and intuitive interactions.

-<b> Real-time Adaptation: AI enables systems to adapt to individual users over time, improving their ability
+<b> Real-time Adaptation: </b>AI enables systems to adapt to individual users over time, improving their ability
 to recognize specific speech patterns and preferences.
 Multilingual Support: AI has significantly improved the ability of speech recognition systems to support multiple languages and dialects.